-Tech publisher IDG tackled this topic last week in its #IDGTechTalk Twitter chat on “Protecting Your Perimeter in the Age of Remote Work.”
+Tech publisher IDG tackled this topic on a previous #IDGTechTalk Twitter chat on “Protecting Your Perimeter in the Age of Remote Work.”
 Moderated by Kayne McGladrey, a global cybersecurity expert and thought leader, the panel posed questions to participants on IT security for remote workforces, which we’ve summarized here:

 IDG: What are the biggest security threats posed by employees who are on vacation or working remotely?

 One of the biggest threats, according to @mthiele10, is remote workers’ “casual and convenience-oriented” approach to security.
 “While away, they’ll often let their #infosec guard down,” tweeted @benrothke.
 In addition to unsecured Wi-Fi, outright theft of devices is also a risk.
 Remote workers should be careful about who can see their screen or overhear their conversations (say, on an airplane or in a café).
 In these cases, hackers don’t need to ‘hack’ — they simply eavesdrop or pry.

 Participants agreed: This lack of security (including casual or careless human behaviour) means only limited data should be kept on the devices themselves; some suggested the use of burner laptops and phones.
 “Whole-disk encryption should be the new default,” tweeted @kaynemcgladrey.
 “If traveling to interesting places, use a loaner with a VPN to a VDI so reduced risk of exfiltration.”

 IDG: Is it possible to truly secure your perimeter as more organizations allow #remotework?